-THE PENALTY AREA - At each end of the field of play, two lines shall be drawn at right angles to the goal line, 10 feet from the inside edge of each goal opening.
-These shall extend into the field of play for a distance of 25 feet and shall be joined by a line drawn parallel with the goal line.
+PENALTY AREA - At each end of the field of play two lines shall be drawn at right angles to the goal line, 10 feet from the inside edge of each goal post.
+These shall extend into the field of play for 25 feet and shall be joined by a line that's parallel with the goal line.
 Each of the spaces enclosed by these lines and the goal line shall be called a penalty area.